Crude Oil Trading Rises to 5-Year High of 1.7mbd – NNPC

 The company also commissioned Assa North-Ohaji South (ANOH), a gas processing plant, and the Obiafu-Obirikom-Oben (OB3) pipeline connection.

-The company also executed a Network Exit Agreement (NEXA) between Nigeria Infrastructure Gas Company (NGIC), and Dangote Fertilizer Limited.
+The company also executed a Network Exit Agreement (NEXA) between Nigeria Infrastructure Gas Company (NGIC) and Dangote Fertiliser Limited.

 It also executed a supply agreement between NGML and Dangote Cement and Dangote Refinery.

-The report also hinted at the optimization of the infrastructure and operational efficiency of the Soku gas field and its associated pipelines to boost gas production, reduce flaring, and maximize commercial deliveries, particularly to the Nigeria LNG (NLNG) project.
+The report also hinted at the optimisation of the infrastructure and operational efficiency of the Soku gas field and its associated pipelines to boost gas production, reduce flaring, and maximise commercial deliveries, particularly to the Nigeria LNG (NLNG) project.

 NNPC also launched its Gas Master Plan in January 2026, aimed at transforming Nigeria into a competitive gas-driven economy by accelerating domestic gas utilisation and achieving 10 BCF/D production by 2027.